-The Statement of Activities presents a comparison between direct expenses and program revenues for the business-type activity and for each function of the District's governmental activities.
+The Statement of Activities presents a comparison between direct expenses and program revenues for each function of the District's governmental activities.

 Direct expenses are those that are specifically associated with and are clearly identifiable to a particular function.
 Program revenues include charges paid by the recipients of goods or services offered by the programs, and grants and contributions that are restricted to meeting the operation or capital requirements of a particular program.
 Revenues that are not classified as program revenues, including all taxes, are presented as general revenues.